BerreYesilyurt/BerreYesilyurt/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on web development.
+- 🔭 I’m currently working on web development and deep learning.
 - 🌱 I’m currently learning ASP.Net, .Net and MVC.
 - 💬 Ask me about help for C#, ASP.Net Python, SQL
 - 📫 How to reach me: Mail on : berreyesilyurt23@gmail.com